carbonplan/sai-downscaling/docs/explanation/scientific-approach.md

 ### Variable-specific implementation

-The implementation above applies to mean temperature (tas) and maximum temperature (tasmax).
-For tasmin, we did the workflow above for the diurnal temperature range and max temperature (see ref in NASA NEX).
+The implementation above applies to mean temperature (`tas`) and maximum temperature (`tasmax`).
+Minimum temperature (`tasmin`) is not bias-corrected directly: following the NASA-NEX approach, we bias-correct `tasmax` and the diurnal temperature range (`dtr = tasmax − tasmin`), reconstruct `tasmin = tasmax − dtr` on the debiased coarse grid, and then — because `tasmax` and `tasmin` are spatially disaggregated independently — swap any fine cells left with `tasmax < tasmin` so that the physical constraint `tasmax >= tasmin` holds everywhere in the published output.
 Precip: .
 Special constraints for relative humidity.

 ## Quality checks